 When taking your photos of your products, remember that you are competing against other sellers that are selling similar products to you, and you need to stand out.

-When potential customers see your products, the pictures have to be clear and be able to show every angle.
+When potential customers see your products, the pictures should be clear and show every angle.
 Customers will be put off if your pictures are either blurry or don’t demonstrate your products properly.

 How to Price Your Products on Amazon

-Now you must consider how you are going to be competitive, rank for your most important search terms and get your product on page one of Amazon’s search results.
+Think about how you're going to be competitive, rank for your most important search terms and get your product on page one of Amazon’s search results.

 To build customer trust and a sustainable brand on Amazon, keeping your prices stable is essential.
 However, there are exceptions:

-Short-term price drops, flash sales and giveaways can be incredibly effective in increasing your sales rank.
+- Short-term price drops, flash sales and giveaways can be incredibly effective in increasing your sales rank, especially during peak times.

-Just listing your product on Amazon and hoping for sales is not enough to be successful anymore.
+Just listing your product on Amazon and hoping for sales is not enough to be successful.
 You need to drive traffic from external sources to your product pages as well as organic traffic on Amazon.

 Here are some strategies you can use to help optimise your products:

-Constructing an email list to boost your sales at product launch.
+- Construct an email list to boost your sales at product launch

-Here's how you can build your email list:
+Here's how you can build an email list:

-- Have your own website - if you want your business to grow, email marketing is a must.
+- Build your own website - if you want your business to grow, bringing customers to your site with email marketing is a must.

-- Use package inserts - Amazon sellers are allowed to include a small card, technically a thank you card, but do not violate Amazon's terms of service.
+- Use package inserts - Amazon sellers are allowed to include a small card, technically a thank you card, which can go a long way when it comes to creating a personal packaging experience.
+But make sure you don't violate Amazon's terms of service.

 - Free content - offering helpful content in exchange for an email address is a great way to attract customers as it can provide value to your targets.

-Use targeted Ads.
-With Ads, you can define your target audience and create a post which will show up directly on the user’s Facebook feed.
+- Use targeted Ads to define your target audience and create a post that will show up directly on the user’s Facebook feed

-There are multiple platforms which you can use Ads:
+There are multiple platforms where you can use Ads:

 - Facebook targeted ads - Facebook has 2 billion active monthly users and there targeting tools are quite sophisticated.
 They allow you to show your ads to people most likely to convert and become customers.